The next 5 steps to take back control of your red tape

 The important thing is to create groups that make sense to you and your organisation.
 Don’t worry about trying to get it 100% right the first time, it’s easy to make changes.

-Step 3 – Assign Mandatory Required Documents to the Groups
+Step 3 – Assign Control documents to the Groups

-Next, assign Mandatory Required Documents (MRDs) to each group.
-For example at a made up school, they have decided that school,
+Next, assign the Control (or Mandatory Required Documents) to each group.
+For example at a made-up school, they have decided that school,

 - “Everybody” must have an up to date Working with Children check OR a teachers registration certificate AND a police check every year AND sign a document every January acknowledging and agreeing to uphold the school’s fair treatment policy